Sharp Bounds for Genetic Drift in Estimation of Distribution Algorithms: Upper Bounds on the Boundary Hitting Time

 and

 \end{proof}

-We are now ready to prove the following upper bounds for the hitting time of the absorbing states of the frequency of a neutral bit.
-We consider EDAs without margins here, but it is clear that the upper bounds on the hitting times of absorbing states also hold for the hitting times of margins when they are present.
+We are now ready to prove the following upper bounds for the hitting time of the absorbing states of the frequency of a neutral bit position.
+We consider EDAs without margins here, but since the time to reach an absorbing state is not smaller than the time to reach a margin value, we know that an upper bound on the hitting time of the absorbing states is also an upper bound for the time to hit a margin value when margins are used.